quantizedmassivemimo/1bit_precoding_ofdm/README.md

 If you are using the simulator (or parts of it) for a publication, then you *must* cite our paper:

-[1] S. Jacobsson, O. Castaneda, C. Jeon, G. Durisi, and C. Studer, “Nonlinear precoding for phase-quantized constant-envelope massive MU-MIMO-OFDM,” in IEEE Int.
+[1] S. Jacobsson, O. Castañeda, C. Jeon, G. Durisi, and C. Studer, “Nonlinear precoding for phase-quantized constant-envelope massive MU-MIMO-OFDM,” in Proc.
+IEEE Int.
 Conf.
-Telecommunications (ICT), Saint- Malo, France, Jun.
-2018, to appear.
+Telecommunications (ICT), St. Malo, France, Jun.
+2018, pp. 367–372.

 and clearly mention this in your paper.